Art Gallery of Ontario: 2004–2008 redevelopment

-From 2004 to 2008, the museum's building underwent a CA$276 million redevelopment, led by Canadian-born architect Frank Gehry.
+From 2004 to 2008, the museum's building underwent a CA$276 million redevelopment, led by Canadian-born architect Frank Gehry with local associate architect Adamson Associates Architects.
 Gehry was commissioned to expand and revitalize the museum, not to design a new building; as such, one of the challenges he faced was to unite the disparate areas of the building that had become "a bit of a hodgepodge" after six previous expansions dating back to the 1920s.
 The redevelopment plans was the first design by Gehry to not feature a highly contorted structural steel frame for the building's support system.

 The exterior fronting on Dundas Street was changed as a part of the redevelopment; with the front entrance moved to the north, aligning with Walker Court, and the installation of a 200 m glass and wood projecting canopy known as the "Galleria Italia".
 The roof of Walker's Court was also redeveloped, with steel truss girders installed, and glued laminated timber used to support the glass-panelled roof, which provides 325 m2 of skylight for the courtyard.
 The southern portion of the museum building also saw redevelopment, with the construction of a five-storey South Gallery block, and a protruding spiral staircase that connects the fourth and fifth levels of the block.
-The exterior facade of the South Gallery Block includes glass and custom made titanium panels, and like the Dundas Street fronting, is supported by glued laminated timber.
+The exterior facade of the South Gallery Block includes glass and custom-made titanium panels, and like the Dundas Street fronting, is supported by glued laminated timber.
 The new addition required the demolition of the postmodernist wing by Myers and KPMB Architects.

 Wood was used extensively during the redevelopment, with woodwork needing to be done for the museum's hardwood floor, information kiosk, ticket booth, security booth, and the stairs inside the building, including a spiral staircase in Walker Court.
-The facings of the booths, staircases, and the hardwood floor is made of Douglas fir trees.
+The facings of the booths, staircases, and the hardwood floor is made from Douglas fir wood.

 The redeveloped building opened in November 2008, with the transformation increasing the museum's total floor area by 20 per cent for a total of 45,000 m2; as well as increasing the art viewing space by 47 per cent.
 An event space called Baillie Court occupies the entirety of the third floor of the south tower block.